salscode/hubitat/apps/zigbee-binding/README.md

-# ZigBee Association Tool
+# ZigBee Binding Tool

 Only tested with Inovelli Blue Switches and a handful of ZigBee bulbs.

 ## Install

-Make sure to install both the ZigBee Association Tool and the ZigBee Association apps.
+Make sure to install both the ZigBee Binding Tool and the ZigBee Binding apps.

 ## Functionality

-After adding the ZigBee Association Tool app, open it up and click Create New Association.
+After adding the ZigBee Binding Tool app, open it up and click Create New Binding.

 This page let's you do two pieces of functionality within one page.